 After uploading the indicators, the user should right-click on the Response node and follow the analogous procedure to complete the Catalogue of Response Measures.
 As with the Internal Catalogue, it is advisable to save the Catalogue of Response Measures so that it can be easily re-uploaded in future sessions.

 The next steps involve the Design Phase, where the user identifies the criteria to be considered in the analysis and assigns values to each criterion for all available options.
-For a comprehensive explanation of the subsequent steps, please refer to Chapter 4.
+For a detailed explanation of the next steps, please refer to the following chapter.

 2. The Spatial Planning Case (MOS)

-Once the three files are selected, mDSS directs the user to the initial, empty DPSIR window, similar to the one shown in Figure 4.
+Once the three files are uploaded (.dbf, .shp, .shx), mDSS directs the user to the initial, empty DPSIR window, similar to the one shown in Figure 6.
 At this stage, the user needs to upload the Catalogue of DPSIR Indicators and the Catalogue of Response Measures, as described in the previous section.
 This can be done by right-clicking on one of the DPSIR nodes.

 The key difference between the steps in the Scalar case and the MOS approach (as well as the SOS approach) lies in the preparation required before initiating the mDSS session.
 For MOS, users must first define and prepare the indicators and options.
 This includes selecting the relevant indicators, specifying the options to be analysed, and assigning values to the indicators.
 This preparatory work is essential to ensure that all necessary data is available and properly structured for the system input.
 In contrast, in the Scalar context, users can define the indicators during the Concept Phase and assign values to them only during the Design Phase.